-Downtown Milwaukee has undergone a nearly decade-long construction boom that has reshaped its skyline.
-Some estimate that the boom has enabled Milwaukee's builders to boost the local housing supply with nearly 12,000 new units of market-rate housing.
-But, the trend in prosperity belied challenges in nearby neighborhoods.
-These communities suffered from lingering issues of vacancy and abandonment as well as rising foreclosures and evictions.
-They also faced a severe shortage of affordable housing units for low income families.
-In fact, Milwaukee has one of the worst shortages of affordable housing in America.
-Only 25 affordable housing units are available in the city for every 100 extremely low-income households.
-In a key finding from Milwaukee's 2018 Anti-Displacement Plan (ADP), the Department of City Development noted that the City's ability to preserve and protect housing choices for its low-income families at risk for displacement, would require production of new affordable housing units.
+Downtown Milwaukee has undergone a nearly those at risk for displacement, those where decade-long construction boom that has robust market-rate housing development has reshaped its skyline.
+Some estimate that the exponentially outpaced affordable housing boom has enabled Milwaukee's builders to development, and those that lack current boost the local housing supply with nearly affordable housing options.
+12,000 new units of market-rate housing.
+But, the trend in prosperity belied challenges In order to be eligible for TIF assistance, a in nearby neighborhoods.
+These communities proposed building or improvement project suffered from lingering issues of vacancy and must have at least 20 percent of its proposed abandonment as well as rising foreclosures units at prices affordable to households and evictions.
+They also faced a severe earning 60 percent or less of the AMI and shortage of affordable housing units for low 25 percent of units must be affordable to income families.
+In fact, Milwaukee has one of households earning 50 percent of the AMI.
+All the worst shortages of affordable housing in projects were required to yield a minimum of America.
+Only 25 affordable housing units are 20 affordable housing units that will remain affordable for at least 15 years.

+available in the city for every 100 extremely low-income households.32 In a key finding from Milwaukee's 2018 Anti-Displacement Plan (ADP), the Department of City Development noted that the City's ability to preserve and protect housing choices for its low-income families at risk for displacement, would require production of new affordable housing units.33